 CLiP® is an initiative that originated in Amsterdam and was brought to the UK by Charlene Lobo, Senior Lecturer at the University of East Anglia, who trialled it within Norfolk and Great Yarmouth NHS.

-An overarching Mentor oversees the coach, providing support, and maintains responsibly for the student’s practice assessment documentation.
+In the CLiP® model, the overarching Practice Assessor oversees the coach, providing support, and maintains responsibility for the student’s practice assessment documentation.